 Once you have all these three ingredients ready, you must mix them well in a glass.
 You can have this electrolyte drink once a day as a pre-workout or post-workout drink.

-Although you can simply mix the three ingredients mentioned above to make your glass of sugar-free electrolyte drink for diabetics, there is a better and more delicious alternative.
+If You Thinking of how to make an electrolyte drink?
+Although you can simply mix the three ingredients mentioned above for making your own electrolyte drink without sugar for diabetics, there is a better and more delicious alternative.
 You can follow the recipe to make an electrolyte drink that is free from sugar and very delicious.